 A one-size-fits-all approach to closing rarely works.
 The best sales professionals have several closing techniques in their toolkit and know which one to use based on the buyer’s personality and the flow of the conversation.
 For example, the "summary close" involves recapping the agreed-upon benefits before asking for the sale, reinforcing the value one last time.
 The "assumptive close" moves the conversation directly to next steps, like scheduling onboarding, assuming the buyer is ready to proceed.
 Having a command of these modern sales techniques allows your team to adapt their approach and guide the conversation to a close that feels both natural and decisive.

-Common Challenges When Implementing New Techniques
+Common Hurdles When Trying New Sales Techniques

 Adopting a new sales technique sounds straightforward, but getting your team to use it effectively is another story.
 Even the most promising strategies can fall flat if they aren't introduced thoughtfully.
 True adoption goes beyond a simple announcement or a single training session; it requires overcoming some common hurdles that can derail your progress.
 Let's walk through the three biggest challenges you'll likely face: aligning new methods with your current process, making training stick, and adapting to the ever-changing expectations of your buyers.

-Aligning with Your Current Sales Process
+Fitting New Methods into Your Current Sales Process

 One of the quickest ways for a new technique to fail is if it clashes with your team's existing workflow.
 When a new tool or methodology doesn't integrate with your current systems, it creates friction, data silos, and duplicated effort.
 For example, if you introduce a social selling strategy but the activities can't be logged in your CRM, your reps will see it as extra, untracked work.
 Before you roll anything out, map how it will fit into your daily operations.
 The goal is to enhance your sales process, not create frustrating new obstacles for your team to work around.